My wife sent me this photo of my son from a recent visit to a children’s museum.

 - Bananas and shoes have no cords dangling from them.

-- Bananas and shows have no finger wheels affixed to them.
+- Bananas and shows have no finger wheels attached.

-- Bananas and shoes have no numbers on their surfaces, which our iPhones don’t have, either.
+- Bananas and shoes have no numbers on their surfaces, just like our iPhones.
 To Charlie, most of the phones that he’s ever seen have clear, black surfaces.
-He’s probably never even seen an the number pad on any iPhone.
+He’s probably never even seen the number pad on any iPhone.

 I have to assume one of two things:

-- Somehow the ancient, rotary phone has insinuated itself into human genetic code.
+- Somehow, the ancient rotary phone has insinuated itself into the human genetic code.

 - My son is a genius.